caoruikai/Learn-Use-Create/udacity-NLP/lecture-notes.md

 - transform each term into a vector with only one element as 1, all others 0
 - disadvantage: create too many dimensions since there are a lot of terms

+### Embedding
+- Only the ith row will be used in the weight matrix will be used when multiplied by the one-hot encoded vector prepresenting ith word.
+The weight matrix will not be trained in the same way as in a typical NN, but is treatied as a lookup table.

 ### Word2Vec
 - continuous bag of words (CBoW): use neighboring terms to predict the middle term
 - continuous skip-gram: use middle terms to predict neighboring terms